moralesalberto/depot/README.md

 This is an exercise of taking the rails Depot application and writing it with Cucumber features and HAML for the views.
-It started with just this README, but that got to be too long so now, I am using the repository wiki to document the rest of the journey.
+It started with just this README, but that got to be too long so now, I have moved the explanation to the repository's [wiki](https://github.com/moralesalberto/depot/wiki/02-Styling-the-Products-Listing) to document the rest of the journey.

 Come join me for a HAML and Cucumber road trip, with Bootstrap 3 and anything else that might seem interesting as we hit different parts of the app.

-### Chapter 01
+### Chapter 01 - Getting started and Products Listing Feature

 The first step is to create the rails application without the unit tests